 What LED Signal Lighting Have You Installed?

 There are other ways to employ LED lighting on your motorcycle.
 What modifications have you made?
 How have they helped and why?
 Your input is invited.
-Post an article!
+Leave a comment!